 Hive supports Parquet and other formats for insert-only ACID tables and external tables.
 You can also write your own SerDes (Serializers, Deserializers) interface to support custom file formats.

 Advanced ORC properties

-Usually, you do not need to modify ORC properties, but occasionally, Cloudera Support advises making such changes.
-You use the Safety Valve feature in Cloudera Manager to change properties.
+Usually, you do not need to modify Optimized Row Columnar (ORC) properties, but occasionally, Cloudera Support advises making such changes.
+Review the property keys, default values, and descriptions you can configure ORC to suit your needs.